liamadvance/smm2-documentation/Course Format.md

 | 0x136  | 0xCA | Course Description, 75 characters with space for 100, null-terminated                                                                                                                                                                                                                 |

 ## Course Data

-Starts at 0x200, with a size of 0x48.
+Starts at 0x200 (main area) and 0x2E0E0 (sub area), with a size of 0x48.

 | Offset | Size | Description                                                                                                               |
 |--------|------|---------------------------------------------------------------------------------------------------------------------------|